resh26/STM32-EmbC/README.md

 Task 5: Extracting data from received GPS string

+Task 6: Display Pot value from ADC port and display it on OLED

 NOTE: There are few file header which are already code zip doesn't contain them.
 Only maon file user created files are been zip in the folder.